Portugal’s excellent geographical position makes it a stopover point for many foreign airlines at airports all over the country:

 If you phone for a taxi you have to pay an extra 0.80 euros.
 There is a charge of 1.60 euros for luggage, regardless of weight or the number of pieces.

 Carry cots, pushchairs, wheelchairs and walking aids are carried free of charge.

-Outside towns, taxis charge by the kilometre and the driver and passenger agree on the fare in advance.
+Outside towns, transport by taxi is paid per kilometre, and the passenger is informed of the amount in advance.
 Where they exist, the passenger has to pay the road tolls there and back.